taipei-doit/Taipei-City-Dashboard-Documentation/src/assets/articles/front-end-en/supported-chart-types.md

 Bar percent charts are used to visualize percentage values in a more concise and tight format compared to gauge charts.

-### Column Chart
+### Column Chart ***new***

-Column charts are used to display lists that contain 12 items or less.
+Column charts are used to display item lists and are best suited for presenting fewer than 12 data items.
+When the number of data items exceeds 12, the chart automatically provides a scrolling function to view more data, and a toolbar appears at the top, allowing users to zoom in and out of items.

 ### Donut Chart